Revenue stamp: Description

 Revenue stamps are stamps used to designate collected taxes and fees.
 They are issued by governments, national and local, and by official bodies of various kinds.
 They take many forms and may be gummed and ungummed, perforated or imperforate, printed or embossed, and of any size.
 In many countries, they are as detailed in their design as banknotes; they are often made from the same type of paper.
 The high value of many revenue stamps means that they may contain security devices to prevent counterfeiting.

 The Revenue Society has defined revenue stamps as " ...stamps, whether impressed, adhesive or otherwise, issued by or on behalf of International, National or Local Governments, their Licensees or Agents, and indicate that a tax, duty or fee has been paid or prepaid or that permission has been granted."

 History

+In the thirteenth and fourteenth centuries, Mogol tax collectors imposed a commercial tax on goods sold in cities or transported through city gates.
+After the tax was paid, they marked the goods with a seal (tamgha) as proof of payment.
+These officials were known in Mongolian as tamghachi ("seal/stamp presser").

 In the Ottoman Empire, Damga resmi was already in use by the sixteenth century.
 Records of tax revenue from stamps for silk provide evidence of changes in silk production over time.

 The use of revenue stamps goes back further than that of postage stamps (first used in 1840); the stamps of the Stamp Acts of the 18th century were revenues.
 Their use became widespread in the 19th century, partly inspired by the success of the postage stamp, and partly motivated by the desire to streamline government operations, the presence of a revenue stamp being an indication that the item in question had already paid the necessary fees.
 Revenue stamps have become less commonly seen in the 21st century, with the rise of computerization and the ability to use numbers to track payments accurately.